-As with any tale, the origin story of Scotland’s national emblem is shrouded in myth and legend.
-However for the sake of the story, I will follow one path of direction.
+As with any tale, the origin of how Scotland’s national emblem came to be is shrouded in myth and legend.

 In the year of 832AD Scotland was under threat from the Anglo-Saxon kingdom of Northumbria.
-Marching to East Lothian – which at the time was part of the Kingdom of Northumbria – Oengus II, King of the Picts meant to meet his opposite number Athelstan in battle.
+Marching to East Lothian – which at the time was part of the Kingdom of Northumbria – Oengus II, King of the Picts sought to meet his opposite number, Aethelstan, in battle.

 Outnumbered, surrounded – and given the military capacity of the Anglo-Saxons – more than at a disadvantage, he turned to god for strength and salvation.